vitorialira92/ClassManagement/README.md

 1. Start the application with Maven
 2. The API will be accessible at http://localhost:8080
-3. You can access SWAGGER documentation at http://localhost:8080/swagger-ui/index.html#/
+3. You can access Swagger documentation at http://localhost:8080/swagger-ui/index.html#/

 ## API Endpoints
 The API provides the following endpoints: